TheCouponBureau-org/8112-validation-node/README.md

 ```
 ---

+## 📦 Hosted Sever

+We have hosted the server on AWS.
+You can use the following link to test the server.
+Server IP: `54.90.116.172`.

+Use this IP address to test the server from the test commands given above.

+---

 ## ✅ Conclusion

 This document outlines how to use **8112 validation functions** for point-of-sale systems, including **get coupons valid for basket**, **redeem coupons** and **roll back coupons**.
 For further details, refer to **The Coupon Bureau (TCB) API Documentation**.